unhyperbolic/low_index/README.rst

-FPGroups
+LowIndex
 ========

-The FPGroups project aims to provide a Python module which implements standard algorithms related to finitely presented groups.
-It will be included as a component of a future release of SnapPy.

-Currently the fpgroups module provides an implementation of a variant of Charles Sims' algorithm for enumerating low index subgroups of a finitely presented group up to conjugacy.
+The LowIndex project provides a Python module which implements a variant of Charles Sims' Low Index Subgroups algorithm for enumerating all of the conjugacy classes of subgroups with finite index less than a given bound.

 Here is a sample computation: